John Legend Calls President Trump An ‘Embarrassment’ Following Jim Acosta Row At The White House

 — Sophia Bush (@SophiaBush) November 8, 2018

-It was later reported that Acosta had his White House credentials revoked hours after the heated exchange, a move that Press Secretary Sarah Huckerbee Sanders accredited to the fact that he had put “his hands on a young woman,” in reference to the female member of staff.
+It was later reported that Acosta had his White House credentials revoked hours after the heated exchange, a move that Press Secretary Sarah Huckabee Sanders accredited to the fact that he had put “his hands on a young woman,” in reference to the female member of staff.

 “The fact that CNN is proud of the way their employee behaved is not only disgusting, it’s an example of their outrageous disregard for everyone, including young women, who work in this Administration,” Sanders said in a Twitter statement.